SELab-2/OSOC-6/backend/README.md

 We assume you cloned the repository on your local machine.
 If you did not please refer to [the root README](../README.md#installation) to close this repository.
-We need to do link our database with our project.
+We need to link our database with our project.
 Go to `./src/main/resources`, here you will find a file named `application.properties.example`.
 Open the file and change the username to postgres.
 ```